 'Haunt' Writers on Their 'A Quiet Place' Success and the "Crazy, Zany" Script They're Working On

-Woods Beck and Woods rose to prominence last year with A Quiet Place, an awards contender on which they share a writing credit with star and director John Krasinski.
-Haunt is just their latest outing as a two-man writer-director team, arriving in time to herald Halloween’s approach and, as a happy bonus, to coincide with Friday the 13th.
+Beck and Woods rose to prominence in 2018 with A Quiet Place, an awards contender on which they share a writing credit with star and director John Krasinski.
+Haunt is just their latest outing as a two-man writer-director team, arriving in time to herald Halloween's approach and, as a happy bonus, to coincide with Friday the 13th.

 This Week In Heat Vision breakdown